 Every building has a functional electric system with wirings and control systems.
-This allows people to use lights, electric appliances, and machinery that make your personal and professional live easier and more comfortable.
+This allows people to use lights, electric appliances, and machinery that makes their personal and professional life easier and more comfortable.

 Imagine you come home on a cold night and the room heater is not functioning or dryer is not working on a rainy day.
 Failure in electricity requires immediate attention as it might be fatal and cause long term damage to the appliances.

-Electricians play major role in setting up home, factories, and commercial premises.
-They are trained and are aware of wiring structure, installing, maintaining and repairing the electrical setups processes.
+Electricians play a major role in setting up the home, factories, and commercial premises.
+They are trained and are aware of the wiring structure, installing, maintaining and repairing the electrical setup process.

-Let’s take a look on some of the points you need to know and understand before you think of becoming an electrician.
+Let’s take a look at some of the points you need to know and understand before you think of becoming an electrician.

-An apprenticeship is also advised to get hands on training and work in real environment.
-It allows you to get hands-on training working alongside a skilled electrician while learning the theory at local college or institute.
+An apprenticeship is also advised to get hands-on training and work in a real environment.
+It allows you to get hands-on training working alongside a skilled electrician while learning the theory at a local college or institute.